moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/introduction_data_product/index.md

 - **Gartner®**
 >

 In today’s data-driven world, businesses are constantly looking for ways to leverage data to make informed decisions, optimize operations, and drive revenue growth.
 A *Data Product* is an integrated, self-contained data solution that serves as a key enabler of these business goals.
 It combines data, metadata, and analytical capabilities into a consumable format that solves specific business problems or supports data analytics and business intelligence efforts.

+A Data Product encompasses:

+- **Data**: The core data itself, which can come from various sources.

+- **Metadata**: Information about the data, including its origin, quality, and relevance.

+- **Transformation Code**: Scripts or programs that process and prepare the data for analysis.

+- **Input and Output Definitions**: Specifications for how data is ingested and delivered.

+- **Discovery and Observability**: Mechanisms for finding and monitoring the Data Product.

+- **APIs**: Interfaces for programmatic access to the data (consumption options).

+- **Documentation**: Explanations and instructions for understanding and using the Data Product.

+- **SLOs (Service Level Objectives)**: Performance and quality standards for the Data Product.

+- **Governance**: Rules and policies for managing access, security, and compliance.

+- **Platform Dependencies**: Resources like compute and storage required to run the Data Product

 Think of Data Products as purpose-driven solutions designed to transform raw data into insights you can act on.